GOING HOME by Roger Hathaway, Jan 21, 2012

 Adding another Note: 1/27/2012

 As I continue the process of disconnecting from world life, spiritual insights seem to flow more easily.
 Today, I see that Heaven is not a place, but a dimension of reality.
 I knew it was not a place, but I never saw the simple fact that it is a dimension of consciousness.
 I think that the four natures of God, which empower our realization of reality, might properly be considered to be separate dimensions of reality, like separate radio frequencies.
 As individuals, we get to focus our attention (consciousness) on whatever we want.
 Our problem regards what we want, world or Heaven.
 My Physical body functions in an apparently physical/material reality, because I believe it to do so, consciously.
 My Emotional nature functions in a dimension (like a TV station) to which I am consciously attuned; my tuner is receptive to that frequency range.
 My Intellectual nature is usually the loudest signal of which I am consciously aware, except for those times that emotions take control.
 My Spiritual nature/mind is not a loud signal and gets easily drowned out by my emotional and thoughtful worldly concerns.
 One can't focus on world and heaven at the same time.
 Now, it seems to me that my Spiritual mind is that Heaven which Jesus said "is within you."
 Jesus said that Heaven is already here, just that we aren't aware of it.
 Well, physical discomforts and hungers are very loud signals, aren't they?
 Sometimes Desires, angers, passions, lusts, and other emotional signals drown out even the Physical.
 One is extremely conscious of those things.
 Rational thought, logic, philosophical values, long term plans, strategies, career knowledge, and such Intellectual entertainments often fill our awareness, but only when one has first overcome the more primitive natures.
 And finally, Heaven is that spiritual awareness which is the pearl of great price; once one has found it, he will shed the other three natures in order to possess it.
 Hermine, in Hesse's STEPPENWOLF, said that eternity lies just on the other side of appearances, and one has no guide to it except his own homesickness.
 It is that dimension of consciousness from which we came, abandoning it for the mundane instead.
-So, it is one's worldly natures which he must abandon if he would live again in the Heaven of Spirit Mind.
+So, it is one's worldly consciousness which he must abandon if he would live again in the Heaven of Spirit Mind.
 Jesus' primary message is that one must put his world-minds to death in order to realize the Mind of God in Spirit.
 One, as a spirit-being Offspring, must overcome the mundane consciousness in order to REALize the spiritual.
 Heaven is a dimension of consciousness available only to one who can break free from all worldly attachments, values, relationships, hopes and dreams, sensual desires, vanities, and fears.
 Only then can one become conscious in spirit.
 When Jesus tells us to not fear Death, He is telling us to think of it with desire; He says, "Therefore, become seekers for death, like the dead who seek for life; for that which they seek is revealed to them."

 At this point in my own process, I can't say for sure that I will follow through with a suicide, but I'm going to milk this "examination of Death" for all I can.
 As the dimension of Heaven comes into clearer consciousness, I can hardly imagine turning back to that world of wickedness and satanic politicians where pain, grief, murder, and lies are tools by which they vent their contempt toward those who elected them, especially, when I'm given the option of going home to a kingdom of an opposite nature.
 So, you see, it must be our three earthly natures which we must abandon in order to know Heaven.
 Just as Job (Spiritual nature) had to disconnect from his three friends, Eliphaz (Physical), Bildad (Emotions), and Zophar (Intellect).
 BTW, that's what the book of Job is about, the Spiritual Nature suffering terrible estrangement from the society nearby, but in that solitude, learning something of Heaven.
 Click for a synopsis of the book of Job.
 It seems that many things are coming to light in these end times; we wonder how we missed such lessons before.